History of Joseon: Literati purges

 Seongjong's son Yeonsangun, whose reign was marked by a series of bloody purges of neo-Confucian scholars between 1498 and 1506, is often considered the worst tyrant in the Joseon Dynasty.
-His behavior became erratic after he learned that his biological mother was not Queen Jung-hyeon but deposed Consort Yoon, who had been forced to drink poison after poisoning one of Seongjong's concubines out of jealousy and leaving a scratch mark on Seongjong's face.
-When he was shown a piece of clothing allegedly stained with blood that his mother had vomited after drinking poison, he beat to death two of the concubines who had accused Consort Yoon and pushed Grand Queen Insu, who died afterward.
-He executed government officials who supported Consort Yoon's death, along with their families; he also executed Sarim scholars for writing texts critical of Sejo's usurpation of the throne.
+His behavior became erratic after he learned that his biological mother was not Queen Jung-hyeon but deposed Consort Yun, who had been forced to drink poison after poisoning one of Seongjong's concubines out of jealousy and leaving a scratch mark on Seongjong's face.
+When he was shown a piece of clothing allegedly stained with blood that his mother had vomited after drinking poison, he beat to death two of the concubines who had accused Consort Yun and pushed Grand Queen Insu, who died afterward.
+He executed government officials who supported Consort Yun's death, along with their families; he also executed Sarim scholars for writing texts critical of Sejo's usurpation of the throne.
 He seized a thousand women from the provinces to serve as palace entertainers and appropriated the Seonggyungwan, the Royal University, as a personal pleasure ground.
-He abolished Hongmungwan and the Office of Censors, whose function was to criticize inappropriate actions and policies of the king.
+He abolished the Hongmun'gwan and the Office of Censors, whose function was to criticize inappropriate actions and policies of the king.
 He banned the use of Hangul after commoners criticized him with posters written in that alphabet.
 After twelve years, he was deposed in a coup that placed his half-brother Jungjong on the throne in 1506.

-Jungjong was a fundamentally weak king because of the circumstances that placed him on the throne, but his reign also saw significant reforms led by his minister Jo Gwang-jo, the charismatic leader of Sarim scholars.
+Jungjong was a fundamentally weak king because of the circumstances that placed him on the throne, but his reign also saw significant reforms led by his minister Cho Kwangjo, the charismatic leader of Sarim scholars.
 He established a local self-government system called Hyang'yak to strengthen local autonomy and communal spirit; sought to reduce the gap between rich and poor by distributing land to farmers more equally and by limiting the amount of land and the number of slaves that one could own; promulgated Confucian writings widely with vernacular translations; and reduced the number of bureaucrats.
-According to Annals of Joseon Dynasty, no official dared to take a bribe or exploit the populace during this time because Jo applied the law so strictly.
+According to Veritable Records of the Joseon Dynasty, no official dared to take a bribe or exploit the populace during this time because Cho applied the law so strictly.
 These radical reforms were very popular with commoners but were fiercely opposed by the conservative officials who had helped to put Jungjong on the throne.
-They plotted to make Jungjong doubt Jo's loyalty by writing "Jo will become the king" (주초위왕, 走肖爲王) with honey on leaves, so that caterpillars left behind the phrase like a supernatural manifestation.
-Jo was executed, and most of his reform measures died with him in the Third Literati Purge of 1519.
+They plotted to make Jungjong doubt Cho's loyalty by writing "Jo will become the king" (주초위왕, 走肖爲王) with honey on leaves, so that caterpillars left behind the phrase like a supernatural manifestation.
+Cho was executed, and most of his reform measures died with him in the Third Literati Purge of 1519.
 For nearly 50 years afterward, court politics were marred by bloody and chaotic struggles between factions backing rival consorts and princes.
 In-laws of the royal family wielded great power and contributed to much of the corruption.